MatousAc/orbify/README.md

 	* validation {required, minMessage, . . .}

 There are structures (such as sections, and columns) and attributes (Label, show, validation) that we need to retain, and others we won't really care to try to translate.
 Some fields for Orbeon are calculated (any control name can be easily based on "Label" or element count).
-Note that Integrify's JSON notation does not contain the name of the form itself, so this is gathered at runtime.
+Note that Integrify's JSON notation does not contain the name of the form itself, so this is collected at runtime.

 ### **Orbeon**
 uses XForms to represent its forms.
 XForms is an XML-style representation that leverages the MVC approach.
-The **model** describes the form data and sets up constraints and submissions.
+The **model** describes the form data and sets up constraints, submission-types, API calls, and form resources.
 The **view** describes what controls appear in the form, how they are grouped together, and what data they are bound to.

 The very first tag is the xh:html tag, containing various imports from w3, Orbeon, and Saxon.
 This first tag is just about identical in each form andis handled using a simple string in Python.